NB: this web page dates from my time at Oxford University. It is no longer being updated and does not refer

 I taught for a year, taking second and third-year undergraduates in two course - the International Relations core

-to report is that I enjoyed it a great deal.
-Teaching forces you to develop a more holistic understanding of what you
+report is that I enjoyed it a great deal.
+Teaching forces you to develop a more holistic understanding of what you are

-are teaching - ideally this comes as a student but there's always more to understand and in different ways, and
+teaching - ideally this comes as a student but there's always more to understand and in different ways, and students

-students help press you to learn more, read things you might have skipped first time around, and find answers to
+help press you to learn more, read things you might have skipped first time around, and find answers to questions

-an awful job - even though student feedback was positive.
-I also realised that getting feedback from students would
+awful job - even though student feedback was positive.
+I also realised that getting feedback from students would help

-help me improve my teaching by drawing attention to possible flaws in the syllabus and in my teaching technique.
+me improve my teaching by drawing attention to possible flaws in the syllabus and in my teaching technique.
+My first

-My first step was to introduce a feedback form for students to fill in each term, adapted from something Alan
+step was to introduce a feedback form for students to fill in each term, adapted from something Alan Renwick in

 A further step I took was to refine the departmental reading lists into my own syllabuses.
 The DPIR's reading lists are